Advanced Medical Systems, Inc.

 3.0 Major Technical or Regulatory Issues

 The BRP approved a phased approach to the site decommissioning to allow remedial activities to commence while plans for the next phase are being review and approved.
 On June 6, 2005, Phase 1 of the site decommissioning commenced.
 On May 2, 2006, Phase 1 was verified as being complete.
 On June 2, 2006, Phase 2 of the site decommissioning commenced.
-Phase 2 includes remediation of the Waste Hold Up Tank (WHUT) Room and the Hot Cell.
-When Phase 2 is complete, the entire interior of the building will have been released for unrestricted use.
-Phase 3 involves the exterior of the buildings, soils and groundwater.
+On June 24, 2010 initial Phase 2 remediation activities were competed.
+Phase 3 remedial activities include building exteriors, site soils and groundwater.
 The licensee is currently under a Dept. of Health Directors Order to submit a work plan and schedule for completion of the site decommissioning on or before January 1, 2016 and an updated decommissioning cost estimate.